tvini/FRCDesign-PT-BR/docs/learning-course/stage1/1D/assembly-modeling.md

-# 1D: Design Methodology - Simple Swerve Drivebase
+# 1D: Metodologia de Design - Simple Swerve Drivebase

 ## Assembly

-Now that the part studio is finished, you can create the drivetrain assembly.
+Agora que o Part Studio está finalizado, você pode criar o assembly do drivetrain

 <!-- Previously, in Stage 1A when you created assemblies one of the parts in the group mate was fixed in place.
 However, this is not considered a good practice as it is not parametric.
 This is where the origin cube comes in: the origin cube has a mate connector placed at the origin of the part studio.  -->

-Just like with the practice exercises in the previous stage, after inserting and grouping all of the parts, you should fasten the origin cube to the origin of the assembly.
-This aligns the part studio origin and assembly origin.
+Assim como nos exercícios de prática do estágio anterior, após inserir e agrupar todas as peças, você deve prender o origin cube à origem do assembly.
+Isso alinha a origem do Part Studio com a origem do assembly.

-### Instructions
+### Instruções

-Start by **creating a new assembly tab called `Drivetrain Assembly`** in the `Drivetrain` folder. **Follow the instructions in the slides** to complete the assembly.
+Comece **criando uma nova aba de assembly chamada `Drivetrain Assembly`** na pasta `Drivetrain`. **Siga as instruções nos slides** para completar o assembly.

 <!-- <center>**Drivetrain Assembly**</center> -->
 <!-- Slideshow container -->